Anri-Lombard/blog/hexoblog/source/_posts/book-list.md

 No need to get bogged down by details to understand AI's impact.
 Kai-fu Lee masterfully dissolves misconceptions.
 1. **AI Super-powers** by Kai-fu Lee
 2. **AI 2041** by Kai-fu Lee

+## Global Warming
+Bill Gates has become a controversial character, but I am yet to buy into all the stories and avoid his reputation as a great leader.
+If you are a college student, this one is free online!
+1. **How to Avoid a Climate Disaster** by Bill Gates

 Thank you Enheduanna for giving us strange pages with letters on them!